/gɛt jɔː ʃwɑː ɒn/

 Once you have invested the time though, it does help students tremendously.
 Students can now get the pronunciation of words from dictionaries.
 Note: some dictionaries use IPA while others use their local version of phonemic alphabets or their own system.
 Make sure you know which uses which before advising your students!
 This means they can study more on their own.
 It is also a way to show how to pronounce a word; students can look it up any time.
 In short, learning IPA or phonemics can make your students more independent in their studies.

 My recommendation would be to go for a phonemic alphabet.
-If you are a mono-dialect teacher (e.g. you only teach British English or American English), choose the phonemic alphabet which corresponds to your dialect.
+If you are a mono-dialect teacher (e.g. you only teach British English), choose the phonemic alphabet for your dialect.
 If you offer multiple dialects for your students to learn (like I do), this can be more challenging.
 As I said before, the consonants are the same, but the vowels have some variation.
 The American phonemic alphabet has 11 monothongs (British has 12) and 5 dipthongs (British has 8).
 This means that in total, students have to learn 17 monothong sounds (5 American, 6 British, 6 common) and 9 dipthong sounds, meaning 26 vowel sounds in total.

 If you think the students have enough time to do this and can keep the British and American (not to mention other) pronunciations separate (sticking to the one they are learning while still recognising whether the pronunciation they are faced with is the one they should use or not), then maybe a combination of multiple phonemic alphabets can be used.